zainab-Memon/Learning-React/01-JavaScript Refresher/README.md

 ### Callbacks
 - A callback is a function passed as an argument to another function.
 - This technique allows a function to call another function.
 - A callback function can run after another function has finished.  <br>
 ![image](https://user-images.githubusercontent.com/88162824/203042693-55ede3e7-6970-4b96-82ed-0721f441a5b8.png)
 #### Need of callbacks
+- Callbacks functions are used to acquire control over the sequence of execution.
+- Generally, functions are executed on the basis of the sequence that they are invoked, not on the sequence in which they are defined
 - A callback's primary purpose is to execute code in response to an event.
 - These events might be user-initiated, such as mouse clicks or typing.
 - With a callback, you may instruct your application to "execute this code every time the user clicks a key on the keyboard."